The idea of an interest-reducing loan can seem like a contradiction in terms. That’s because:

 What's an example of an interest-reducing loan?

-Let’s say you get a loan for $10,000 with an interest rate of 8% per annum.
+Let’s say you get a loan for $10,000 with an interest rate of 8% annually.
 Now let’s say that after two years, you’ve paid off $5,000 of the principal loan amount.
 At the start of the loan, you were paying 8% of $10,000 (equating to $800 per year in interest), whereas right now, you’re paying 8% of $5,000 (equating to $400 per year interest).
 The more payments you make, the more your balance reduces, meaning less and less of each payment comprises interest as time goes by - even though the interest rate remains the same.

 In fact, whatever your balance is at the end of each month, that's what you pay your interest on.
 All rates are fixed, but the amount of interest you pay still reduces.